basho/riak_shell/README.md

 There are 4 different configurations, two of which trigger batch mode.

-By default riak shell swallows error messages, this makes it hard to develop new extensions.
+By default riak shell swallows error messages, making it hard to develop new extensions.
 You can run it in debug mode as shown below:
 ```
 ./riak-shell -d
 ```